roadtocode4u/spaceship/docs/expressjs/03-nodemon/03-nodemon.md

+---
+title: Introduction To Nodemon
+description: "Introduction To Nodemon "
+hide_table_of_contents: true
+---

 # Nodemon

 Nodemon is a tool that helps you develop `Node.js` applications.
 It watches the files you are working on, and whenever you make changes and save those files, Nodemon automatically restarts your application.
 This means you don't have to manually stop and start your server every time you make a change.